Dreamcatcher (2021 film): Development

 Johnson has stated that films such as Suspiria, The Night of the Hunter, and The Neon Demon were a big influence on Dreamcatcher.
 Alexander Taylor was brought on to create the score and actors Niki Koss, Zachary Gordon, and Travis Burns were confirmed as performing in the film.

 Release

 Dreamcatcher was released on VOD on March 5, 2021 through Samuel Goldwyn Films.

 Reception

-Dreamcatcher has a rating of 40% on Rotten Tomatoes, based on 10 reviews.

 The film's criticism mostly centered on the plot, which Dread Central and Common Sense Media felt offered nothing new to the genre: a reviewer for Film Threat criticized the script, highlighting "Johnston's stilted, inconsequential dialogue", while Starburst felt that the film was convoluted.